 The Root System of Coconut Palm Tree

-Coconut Plam trees are grown for various commercial purposes.
-Coconut is used as a fruit and oil while the Palm fronds are used for decoration.
+Coconut palm trees are grown for various commercial purposes.
+Coconut is used as a fruit and oil while Palm fronds are used for decoration.

 Functions of Palm Tree Roots

-- Roots of the Palm Trees absorb moisture from the surrounding soil and keep the Palm hydrated.
+- The roots of the Palm Trees absorb moisture from the surrounding soil and keep the Palm hydrated.

 - They conduct the absorbed water and nutrients up to the length of the trunk and to the fronds to keep them green and fresh.